MattB-242/Lattice_Invariance/README.md

+# Rootform_2d
+Calculation of and with root forms in 2 Dimensions

 # Coform
 Calculation of, and with coforms and voforms from lattices.
 Requires standard packages, plus Pymatgen for the generation of Niggli Reduced cells and the general calculation of lattices from parameter.